Andrés Vombergar

-Andrés Vombergar (born 20 November 1994) is a professional footballer who plays as a forward for Argentine Primera División club San Lorenzo.
-Born in Argentina, he represents the Slovenian national team internationally.
+Andrés Vombergar (born 20 November 1994) is a professional footballer who plays as a forward for San Lorenzo.
+Born in Argentina, he plays for the Slovenia national team.

+Early life

+Vombergar was born in Argentina to Slovenian parents and grew up bilingual.

 Club career

 Vombergar began his senior career with Ituzaingó in 2014.
 In early 2015, he moved to Fénix, where he played for two seasons and scored a total of 14 league goals.
 In 2016, Vombergar was loaned to Los Andes.

 On 28 July 2017, Vombergar signed a contract with Slovenian club Olimpija Ljubljana.
-In February 2019, Vombergar signed a three-and-a-half year contract with the Russian team Ufa.
+In February 2019, Vombergar signed a three-and-a-half-year contract with the Russian team Ufa.

 On 14 September 2020, Ufa announced his return to Olimpija.
-In July 2021, Vombergar joined Mexican side Atlético San Luis for an alleged transfer fee of €300,000.
+In July 2021, Vombergar joined Mexican side Atlético San Luis, reportedly for a transfer fee of €300,000.

 In July 2022, Vombergar joined San Lorenzo on a contract until 31 December 2023.

+On 25 June 2023, Emirati club Ittihad Kalba announced the signing of Vombergar, after rescinding his contract with San Lorenzo.

+On 19 July 2024, Vombergar returned to San Lorenzo, signing a contract until December 2025.

+International career

+A Slovene Argentine, Vombergar was eligible to play for either Argentina or Slovenia at international level, and chose to represent the latter.
+He debuted with the Slovenia senior team on 17 November 2022 in a friendly match against Romania, ending in a 2–1 victory.